Dekoruma/react-native-web-modal/packages/modal-react-native-web/README.md

 ## Inspiration

 [React Native Modal](https://facebook.github.io/react-native/docs/modal.html) is not yet implemented in [React Native Web](https://github.com/necolas/react-native-web).
 This is just replacement of React Native Modal with the same API, behavior, and design.
-If you want to create a more enhanced modal, use React Native Web Modal Enhanced with the same code as [React Native Modal](https://github.com/react-native-community/react-native-modal) implementation by React Native Community.

 ---